 If you recall, our resident heroes, Harry and Hermione were in love.

 They were head over feet, and wanted to get married, have careers, and a bush load of brats.
-Unfortunately, Harry Potter did not have a 'head of his pureblooded family'.
-Unless you counted Harry, himself, which the ministers, perhaps in a pique of well it is hard to imagine what, did not.
+Unfortunately, Harry Potter did not have a 'head of his pureblooded family', unless you counted Harry, himself.
+The ministers, perhaps in a fit of pique, or well it is hard to imagine what else, did not.

-And Hermione received another, more acceptable by Ministry's standards, offer from the Malfoys.
+And Hermione received another offer, which was deemed much more acceptable by the Ministry's standards.
+This offer was from the Malfoys

 So what does a couple in love do in such a situation?
 Bemoan their unfortunate situation?
-Yes they did that, as well as another thing.
-The other thing being falling into downright PANIC.
+Yes they did that, as well as the other thing.
+The other thing being they PANICKED.
 They panicked as many others have panicked before them, and as many will do so after.
 Then they followed the natural course of action... elopement.

 Like a quaint regency romance they ran off to Gretna Green.

 Gretna Green Weddings are easy to arrange.
 There are two venues to choose from within the Old Blacksmith's Shop.
 The Marriage Room, the centerpiece of the Old Blacksmith's Shop.
 It is the original Blacksmith's workshop where thousands of lovers were married over the anvil in days gone by.
 Alternatively, if one prefers a more private ceremony, they can wed in a finely appointed private marriage room, also located within the Old Blacksmith's Shop.
 Afterwards, the wedding photos can be taken over the wedding anvil.
 Quite romantic really.